 New Regime Income Tax Slab Rates for Individual

-The new income tax slab rate for individuals for the financial year 2024-2025 will remain unchanged.
-The income tax slab rates are applicable for resident individuals aged less than 60 years, i.e., below 59 years.
+The income tax slab rates given below are applicable for resident individuals aged less than 60 years, i.e., below 59 years.

 Income Level (in Rs.) | Basic (in Rs.) | Surcharge (in Rs.) | Cess (in Rs.) | Tax Liability |